Pani Jaisa Piyar: Plot

 Pani Jaisa Piyar is the story of Sana, a 25-year-old girl from Faisalabad.
 She has two older siblings, Hassan and Dua.
 Sana's family used to be wealthy and of a high social class, but this all went away after the death of her father.
 The family's only support now is that of Hassan, who quit school at an early age in order to support the family.
 Sana has been engaged to Adarsh, the son of her mother's best friend Arfa ever since she was a child.
-Adarsh, however, has been unaware of this engagement, as his parents thought that he needed to focus more on his education than wedding plans.
+However.
+Adarsh has been unaware of this engagement, as his parents thought that he needed to focus more on his education than wedding plans.

 Adarsh, however, is in love with Sasha, a childhood friend of his.
-When he tells his parents that he wishes to marry her, they refuse, saying that he is already engaged to Sana and that he will have to leave their home if he doesn't marry her.
-After much deliberation, Adarsh decides that it would be best to marry Sana, as there is no point in marrying Sasha if they have no home and no money.
+When he tells his parents that he wishes to marry her, they refuse, saying that he is already engaged to Sana and has to leave their home if he doesn't marry her.
+After much deliberation, Adarsh decides that it would be best to marry Sana, as there is no point in marrying Sasha if they have no home and money.

 Back in Faisalabad, Sana's brother Hassan is taken to prison after getting into a fight with boys from the neighborhood who were making inappropriate remarks towards Sana.
 Hassan's best friend, Saad, who has no family of his own, takes care of the 2 sisters and their mother in Hassan's absence.
-Saad has already told Sana that he likes her, but has never done or said anything more on the matter as he knows that she is already engaged.
-Sana feels uncomfortable in his presence, but her mother, thinking that Saad will stop aiding them, makes Sana spend time with him anyway, as she believes that the only feelings Saad has towards her daughter are brotherly.
+Saad has already told Sana that he likes her, but he has never done or said anything more on the matter as he knows that she is already engaged.
+Sana feels uncomfortable in his presence, but her mother, thinking that Saad will stop aiding them, makes Sana spend time with him anyway, as she believes that Saad's only feelings towards her daughter are brotherly.
 Saad takes Sana out to dinner one day, and he takes Sana to his house to show her around.
 Sana refuses at first, but says yes after Saad insists.
 Saad shows Sana his room, which is decorated with pictures of her, and confesses that he is in love with her.
 He asks for one night with her, and rapes her when she tries to run away.
 He takes her back home an hour or two later, telling her that he will withdraw Hassan's court case if she tells anyone, and she complies.
 When Hassan is acquitted, however, Sana cannot keep the truth in much longer, and tearfully tells him everything.
 Hassan, in anger, chases Saad to the railway and tracks and chokes him to death, being taken back to jail soon after.